Vittorio Dabormida: Battle of Adwa and death

-On 12 February, pressed by the Prime Minister Francesco Crispi, Baratieri had his forces dug in at strong positions at Sauria, 16 mi from Menelik's camp.
-By 27 February, the army had only a few days supply left and the intelligence wrongly reported that the Ethiopians were scattered across the hills of Adwa, foraging.
+On 12 February 1896, pressed by the Prime Minister Francesco Crispi, Baratieri had his forces dug in at strong positions at Sauria, 16 mi from Menelik's camp.
+By 27 February, the army only had a few days of supplies left and the intelligence wrongly reported that the Ethiopians were scattered across the hills of Adwa, foraging.
 Unable or unwilling to decide between a temporary withdrawal or a small advance, the Governor asked for the advice of his brigade commanders: Giuseppe Arimondi, Matteo Albertone, Dabormida and the newly appointed Giuseppe Ellena.
-Dabormida joined Arimondi and Albertone in their call for an aggressive approach, reportedly arguing that, since the troops morale was high, a retreat would only bring it down.
+Dabormida joined Arimondi and Albertone in their call for an aggressive approach, reportedly arguing that, since the troops' morale was high, a retreat would only bring it down.
 He declared that Italy would prefer the loss of two to three thousand men to a dishonorable retreat.

 On 28 February, Baratieri resolved to advance towards the Ethiopian camp at Adwa.
 His orders on 29 February called for an offensive thrust to occupy a solid position on the hill east of Adwa.
 From there on he could react according to the moves of the Abyssinians; defend if attacked, keep the position if unmolested or attack the rearguard of the Negus' army if it retreated from Adwa.
-The field force was ordered to move during the night; Albertone and the Native Brigade on the left flank, was to occupy the Kidane Meret peak, Dabormida on the right flank, the mountain of the Rebbi Arienni and Arimondi, with the center, again the Rebbi Arienni, in a less prominent position.
-The reserve brigade of General Ellena was stationed behind Arimondi.
+His forces were ordered to move during the night; Albertone and the Native Brigade on the left flank, was to occupy the Kidane Meret peak; Dabormida, on the right flank, the mountain of the Rebbi Arienni, with Arimondi, in the center, also on the Rebbi Arienni, though in a less prominent position.
+The brigade of General Ellena was stationed behind Arimondi as a reserve.

 Night march

 At 21:30 the brigades of Albertone, Arimondi and Dabormida were on their way, each following different roads; Ellena's brigade was to follow Arimondi three hours later, with Baratieri and his staff.

-Uninvolved in the marching incidents between Arimondi and Albertone, Dabormida reach his intended position at 5:15 on 1 March, fifteen minutes before his colleague.
+Uninvolved in the marching incidents between Arimondi and Albertone, Dabormida reached his intended position at 5:15 on 1 March, fifteen minutes before his colleague.
 By the time he deployed his men, the isolated force of Albertone on the Kidane Meret was launching its attack on the Ethiopian camp.
 The Native Brigade at first met little resistance, but was soon repulsed by the larger number of enemy troops.